Swadhaar, Tenement 1/3 & 1/4, Old Mhb Colony, Anand Nagar, Santacruz (e) , Mumbai, Maharashtra, India, 400055

 Distributing affordable micro-life insurance policies as an agent of Life Insurance Corporation of India

-While serving the slum communities of Mumbai, SFA has learned that the cycle of indebedtness is only partly caused by lack of money.
-The cycle is also caused by lack of knowledge.
+While serving the slum communities of Mumbai, SFA has learned that the cycle of indebtedness is only partly caused by lack of money.
+The bigger culprit often is lack of knowledge.
 Women need familiarity with financial concepts, new attitudes about savings, and better skills in money management to break this cycle.
-This is where SFA makes an intervention, through its Financial Education Programme, Savings Facilitation and Distribution of Micro-Insurance.
+This is where SFA makes an intervention, through its various Financial Education Programmes, Savings Facilitation and Distribution of Micro-Insurance.

 Page Url :